fbaube/go-wasm-http-keyvalue-crud/README.md

 You can stop the `wash dev` process with `Ctrl-C`.

-## 📖 Further reading
+## Further reading

 When running this example with the `wash dev` command, wasmCloud uses its included NATS key-value store to back key-value operations, but the app could use another store like Redis with no change to the Go code.

-Learn more about capabilities like key-value storage are fulfilled by swappable providers in the
+Learn more about how capabilities like key-value storage are fulfilled by swappable providers in the
 [wasmCloud Quickstart](https://wasmcloud.com/docs/tour/hello-world).